 In November of 2004 I bought a 1970s “Brady Bunch” house in original condition, took it back to the studs and rebuilt it.
 The house itself took fifteen months.
-The front yard took five years.
-The side and back yards are still works in progress…
+The front and back yards took eight years.
+The side is still a work in progress…

 The design process began with a conversation with an amazingly talented architect.
 From initial conceptual sketches, to the final blueprints was a few short weeks.